End of austerity? Britain's poor to see little improvement

 Continue Reading Below

-As the country prepares for a potential economic hit from leaving the European Union in March, the government is trying to shore up confidence by announcing that the end is in sight for the budget cutbacks it has been pushing through since the financial crisis.
+As the country prepares for a potential economic hit from leaving the European Union in March, the government is trying to shore up confidence by easing up on the budget cutbacks it has been pushing through since the financial crisis.

 Prime Minister Theresa May this month declared the end is nigh for austerity — a broad term for real cuts to spending on public services.
-Philip Hammond in Monday's budget presentation gave an additional $20.5 billion pounds a year to the National Health Service, but acknowledged there was little left for other programs.
+Chancellor of the Exchequer Philip Hammond in Monday's budget presentation gave an additional $20.5 billion pounds a year to the National Health Service, but acknowledged there was little left for other programs.

-That means spending on public services, ranging from local government to prisons, is likely to fall, according to analysis by the Resolution Foundation, which campaigns for improved living standards.
+That means spending on public services, from local government to prisons, is likely to fall, according to analysis by the Resolution Foundation, which campaigns for improved living standards.

 "The chancellor has significantly eased — but not ended — austerity for public services," said the foundation's director, Torsten Bell.
 "Tough times are far from over."